Microneedling: Be Fully Informed Before Trying ItAdvertising Disclosure ?

 4. Chances of Breakout After Microneedling

 While it does improve and remove acne scars, the procedure can spread bacteria on the skin.
 Especially if there are active wounds, lesions, or opening in the skin, microneedling can worsen the condition or cause breakouts.
 Dermapen peeling may also trigger a cold sore response in some patients.
-So, if you have a breakout-prone skin, you should let your doctor know beforehand.
+So, if you have breakout-prone skin, you should let your doctor know beforehand.

 5. Chances of Bleeding